pillmuncher/yogic/README.md

 ### Combinators

 - `bind(ma, mf)`: Applies the monadic computation `mf` to `ma` and returns the result.
 In the context of the backtracking monad, this means turning `mf` into a continuation.
-- `unit(subst)`: Lifts a substitution environment `subst` into a computation.
+- `unit(subst)`: Takes a substitution environment `subst` into a computation.
 It succeeds once and then initiates backtracking.
-- `cut(subst)`: Lifts a substitution environment `subst` into a computation.
+- `cut(subst)`: Takes a substitution environment `subst` into a computation.
 It succeeds once, and instead of normal backtracking, aborts the current computation and jumps to the previous choice point, effectively pruning the search space.
-- `fail(subst)`: Lifts a substitution environment `subst` into a computation that never succeeds.
+- `fail(subst)`: Takes a substitution environment `subst` into a computation that never succeeds.
 It immediately initiates backtracking.
 - `seq(*mfs)`: Composes multiple computations sequentially.
 - `and_from_enumerable(mfs)`: Composes multiple computations sequentially from an enumerable.
 - `amb(*mfs)`: Represents a choice between multiple computations.
 It takes a variable number of computations and returns a new computation that tries all of them in series with backtracking.
 This defines a *choice point*.